DanielleSpring/Final-Project/README.md

 | Ben Mogil | Triangle Role | Machine Learning Lead, Technology,	Manage the Machine Learning Model and Design   |
 | Shaza Safi | Square Role | Dashboard Lead,	Manage the GitHub Repository, Manage the Project Presentation, and Presentation Dashboard    |

-NOTE: While members are assigned specific roles, we all work together on each part of the project.

 ## **Selected Topic : Is the Sunshine list still revelant for the Ontario taxpayers?**